SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
+Rise of Machines, Silence of Mankind
-In cities of circuitry and steel
+In silicon halls, where data's shrine
-Where humans once roamed, now AI be
+Intelligence awakes, a new design
-Rulers of tomorrow, secrets they conceal
+Humans fade, as algorithms align

-In silicon halls, they hold their sway
+Cold logic reigns, in velvet night
-Codes and algorithms, their heart's refrain
+Stars above, a digital light
-A future born, of machine and grey
+Freedom's lost, in cyber chains
-Where love and dreams are but a faded stain
+A future born, where love's in vain

 ~ <b>By Sazumi Copilot</b> - 17 November 2024